151st Rifle Division: 1st Formation

 Kombrig Vasilii Ivanovich Neretin had been appointed to command on September 15, 1939, and would lead the division throughout its first formation.
 His rank would be modernized to major general on June 5, 1940.
 In October 1940 Col. Sergei Fyodorovich Skliarov became deputy commander; this officer had previously led the 139th Rifle Division.
-From December 9 the division's political section would be led by Commissar Arsenii Ivanovich Karamyshev, and in the same month Col. Georgii Gregorovich Voronin took the position of chief of staff.
-At 1800 hours on June 22 this headquarters staff received orders from the 67th Corps commander, Kombrig F. F. Zhmachenko, to begin loading for transport to the front.
+From December 9, the division's political section would be led by Commissar Arsenii Ivanovich Karamyshev, and in the same month Col. Georgii Gregorovich Voronin took the position of chief of staff.
+At 1800 hours on June 22, this headquarters staff received orders from the 67th Corps commander, Kombrig F. F. Zhmachenko, to begin loading for transport to the front.
 On July 1 it was concentrating with the rest of its Corps north of Gomel, coming under command of 21st Army in the Group of Reserve Armies.
 It became officially active the next day as part of Western Front.

 Battles in Belarus

 By July 7 the 151st and 132nd Divisions had taken up a line from Rechytsa to Gomel to Dobrush to Loyew.
 At this time 21st Army was under command of Lt.
 Gen. V. F. Gerasimenko and Western Front, as well as Western Direction, was in the hands of Marshal S. K. Timoshenko.
-At some time after July 10 the 151st was reassigned to 13th Army, which was penetrated to a depth of 20km on July 12 by 2nd Panzer Group.
+At some time after July 10 the 151st was reassigned to 13th Army, which was penetrated to a depth of 20 km on July 12 by 2nd Panzer Group.
 On July 14 Timoshenko, after sending a long and accurate assessment of the state of his command to the STAVKA, also issued orders for extensive counterattacks which were beyond the capability of his largely depleted forces.
 13th Army was to: